AmazingAmpharos/OoT-Randomizer/README.md

 # Installation

-Clone this repository and then run ```OoTRandomizer.py``` (requires Python 3).
+It is strongly suggested users get the latest release from here: https://github.com/AmazingAmpharos/OoT-Randomizer/releases .

-Alternatively, run ```Gui.py``` for a simple graphical user interface.
+Simply download the .msi installer and run it if you have a Windows machine.

-For releases, a Windows standalone executable is available for users without Python 3.
+If you do not have Windows or you simply wish to run the script raw, clone this repository and either run '''Gui.py''' for a graphical interface or '''OoTRandomizer.py''' for the command line version.
+Both require Python 3.5+.

 This randomizer requires The Legend of Zelda: Ocarina of Time version 1.0 NTSC-US version.
 Upon first being run, the randomizer will automatically create a decompressed version of this ROM that can be used for input for slightly faster seed generation times.
 Please be sure your input ROM filename